6 Important Things you Should Know if you are Considering Being a Digital Nomad!

-and being a digital nomad, you can work from wherever you want.
-And especially during these difficult and isolating days where we are all being nomads in our own homes.
-So when we are able, you may feel like going to Thailand and spending a month there.
+So when we can, you may feel like going to Thailand and spending a month there.
 No problem.
-Your post-COVID working nomad home office feels too small and you desperately feel like going to Greece during the summer?
+Your post-COVID working nomad home office feels too small, and you desperately feel like going to Greece during the summer?
 Why not.

 But still, being informed is crucial if you want to take your backpack and just travel and work simultaneously.